nus-cs2113-AY2021S2/tp/docs/team/violinyap.md

 1. Improving user interface to better enhance the user experience.
 2. Implementing add movie function for admin.
 3. Improving the book movie function base and showing show time list.
-4. Building the user guide with detailed explanation and example while complementing it with formatting.
+4. Building the user guide with detailed explanation and example while complementing it with HTML formatting.
 5. Making test cases for movie and menu classes.